ShenHern/fyp-vsc-extension/README.md

 Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

 This extension contributes the following settings:
+* `unettrace.solve`: Allows user to choose 2 individual trace.json files and align their timings for clock drift.

+* `unettrace.combine`: Allows user to combine the aligned trace.json files; also includes insertion of halfduplexmodem events within the combined trace.json file.

 * `unettrace.trace`: Allows user to choose a trace.json file that is used for visualisation of message transfers.